Socram0x/Client-Server-TCP-signedFiles/README.md

 I did not take consideration about the limit of the file that can be sent by the client.
 The server is coded in order to verify signatures performed with a RSA2048 and SHA256.

 The Certificate which is used by the server is an special one.
-The common name is alberto.marcos.
+The common name is *.
 I mention that because if you want to send another script in order to verify the signature, you have to change the code from `/pkg/server/server.go`  -->`isCorrectKey()`